minetest/minetest_game/README.md

 - GNU/Linux: If you use a system-wide installation place it in `~/.minetest/games/`.

-The Minetest engine can be found at [GitHub](https://github.com/minetest/minetest).
+The Luanti engine can be found at [GitHub](https://github.com/minetest/minetest).

 For further information or help, see: [Installing Mods](https://wiki.minetest.net/Installing_Mods).